Skip to main content

 Bottom line

-Firecrawl vs fastCRW is not a "which is better" question — it is a trade. fastCRW gives you higher truth-recall, a faster median, a single-binary footprint, and a lower price, adopted with a base-URL swap.
-Firecrawl gives you screenshots, batched extract, /v1/agent, /v1/deep-research, Fire-engine anti-bot, a higher raw scrape-success rate, and a tighter latency tail.
+Firecrawl vs fastCRW is not a "which is better" question — it is a trade. fastCRW gives you higher truth-recall, a faster median, the lowest p90 in fast mode, a single-binary footprint, and a lower price, adopted with a base-URL swap.
+Firecrawl gives you screenshots, batched extract, /v1/agent, /v1/deep-research, and Fire-engine anti-bot.
 Pick by which column your workload actually depends on.

 Continue exploring